zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/10-activating-liferay-dxp-using-lcs.markdown

+# Activating Your DXP Server [](id=registering-your-dxp-server)

+@product@ server instances are activated through Liferay Connected Services.
+Please proceed to [this](//TODO: link) section if you are installing a local workstation instance.

-# Managing Liferay with Liferay Connected Services [](id=managing-liferay-with-liferay-connected-services)
+## Introduction to Liferay Connected Services [](id=lcs-introduction)

 Liferay Connected Services (LCS) is a set of online tools and services that lets you manage and monitor your Liferay DXP instances.
 LCS can automatically install the fix packs that you choose, monitor your DXP instances' performance, activate your DXP instances, and help you manage your DXP subscriptions.
-In other words, LCS is like a butler for the mansion that is Liferay DXP.
-Even better, the features of LCS work regardless of whether your DXP instance is on a single discreet server or distributed across a node.
-It's like having a single butler that can serve several mansions at once!
-You can find more information about LCS on its
+This section in the documentation will help you to activate your @product@ installation, the other LCS features are described in the Maintainance sections. //TODO: Link

-[official product page](http://www.liferay.com/products/liferay-connected-services).
+You can find more information about LCS on its [official product page](http://www.liferay.com/products/liferay-connected-services).

 Before going any further, you should take note of a few key terms used